markusa4/dejavu/README.md

 `--file2` | specifies the second graph input file in DIMACS format

 # API
-By including "dejavu_auto.h" you can use the automorphism from your code.
+By including "dejavu_auto.h" you can use the automorphism solver.
 Given an `sgraph` g (which follows the graph format used by `nauty` and `Traces`), you can compute its automorphism group with a call to `dejavu_automorphisms`:
 ```cpp
 shared_permnode* gens;
 dejavu_automorphisms(&g, nullptr, &gens);